Potentially hazardous object: Size

-Asteroids larger than approximately 35 meters across can pose a threat to a town or city.
+Asteroids larger than approximately 35 meters (approximately 115 feet) across can pose a threat to a town or city.
 However the diameter of most small asteroids is not well determined, as it is usually only estimated based on their brightness and distance, rather than directly measured, e.g. from radar observations.
 For this reason NASA and the Jet Propulsion Laboratory use the more practical measure of absolute magnitude (H).
 Any asteroid with an absolute magnitude of 22.0 or brighter is assumed to be of the required size.

 Only a coarse estimation of size can be found from the object's magnitude because an assumption must be made for its albedo which is also not usually known for certain.
 The NASA near-Earth object program uses an assumed albedo of 0.14 for this purpose.
 In May 2016, the asteroid size estimates arising from the Wide-field Infrared Survey Explorer and NEOWISE missions have been questioned.
 Although the early original criticism had not undergone peer review, a more recent peer-reviewed study was subsequently published.

 Largest PHAs

-With a mean diameter of approximately 7 kilometers, Apollo asteroid is likely the largest known potentially hazardous object, despite its fainter absolute magnitude of 15.2, compared to other listed objects in the table below (note: calculated mean-diameters in table are inferred from the object's brightness and its (assumed) albedo.
+With a mean diameter of approximately 7kilometers (7 km), Apollo asteroid is likely the largest known potentially hazardous object, despite its fainter absolute magnitude of 15.2, compared to other listed objects in the table below (note: calculated mean diameters in table are inferred from the object's brightness and its (assumed) albedo.
 They are only an approximation.).